Norfolk Island: First penal settlement (1774–1814)

-As early as 1794, Lieutenant-Governor of New South Wales Francis Grose suggested its closure as a penal settlement, as it was too remote and difficult for shipping and too costly to maintain.
-The first group of people left in February 1805, and by 1808, only about 200 remained, forming a small settlement until the remnants were removed in 1813.
+As early as 1794, Lieutenant-Governor of New South Wales Francis Grose suggested the closure of Norfolk Island as a penal settlement, as it was too remote and difficult for shipping and too costly to maintain.
+The first group of people left the island in February 1805, and by 1808, only about 200 remained, forming a small settlement until the remnants were removed in 1813.
 A small party remained to slaughter stock and destroy all buildings, so that there would be no inducement for anyone, especially from other European powers, to visit and lay claim to the place.
-From February 1814 until June 1825, the island was uninhabited.
+From February 1814 until June 1825, the island remained uninhabited.